simonmichael/hledger/hledger/Hledger/Cli/Commands/Import.md

 ### Import testing

-With `--dry-run`, the transactions that will be imported are printed to the terminal, without affecting your journal.
+With `--dry-run`, the transactions that will be imported are printed to the terminal, without updating your journal or state files.
-The output is in journal format, so you can re-parse it.
+The output is valid journal format, like the print command, so you can re-parse it.
 Eg, to see any importable transactions which CSV rules have not categorised:

 ```shell